ricmmartins/glusterfs-azure-shared-disks/README.md

 A guide on howto create a redundant storage pool using GlusterFS and Azure Shared Disks

 In this article I'll show you how to create a redundtant storage pool using [GlusterFS](https://www.gluster.org/) and [Azure Shared Disks](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-shared).
 GlusterFS is a network-attached storage filesystem that allows you to pool storage resources of multiple machines.
 Azure shared disks is a new feature for Azure managed disks that allows you to attach a managed disk to multiple virtual machines (VMs) simultaneously.
+Please note that enabling shared disks is only available to a subset of disk types.
+Currently only ultra disks and premium SSDs can enable shared disks.
+Check if the VM type you are planning to use support ultra or premium disks.

 ![glusterfs](/glusterfs.png)